Metaswitch/chronos/doc/api.md

 The timer service supports two types of request to allow Chronos nodes to resynchronize timers.

 Resynchronizing timers between nodes is carried out by each Chronos node sending a series of GETs and DELETEs to all the other Chronos nodes in the Chronos cluster.
-The resynchronization process is described in more detail [here](doc/resynchronization.md).
+The resynchronization process is described in more detail [here](doc/scaling.md).

 #### Request (GET)

     GET /timers

-This URL requests information about timers that are on the receiving node that the requesting node will be a replica for.
+This URL requests information about timers that are on the receiving node that the requesting node will be a replica for under new cluster configuration.

 It takes three mandatory parameters